pltod/javascript-applications/README.md

 # How it Works

+This project can be used in two ways:

-* Run a test suite to learn a topic.
+* 1. Run a test suite to learn a topic.

 **See package.json for available suites**